-Kentucky Revised Statutes (KRS)
+Kentucky Revised Status (KRS)

 Kentucky Revised Statutes (KRS) Chapter 100 is the state law that governs planning and zoning in the Commonwealth of Kentucky.
 It is the foundation of all planning and zoning activities that local communities pursue, including preparing and adopting comprehensive plans.
 Read on to learn more about KRS Chapter 100.